It’s the great debate that just about everyone has an opinion on…when should you claim Social Security?

 Knowing that, the Motley Fool ran the numbers looking at lifetime payout through age 85.
 Here’s a chart of the results.

-What we see is that the second worker who waited until his or her full retirement age of 66 years and two months before claiming Social Security will surpass the worker who claimed early at 62 in total lifetime benefits at some point between 2034 and 2037.
+What we see is that the second worker who waits until his or her full retirement age of 66 years and four months before claiming Social Security will surpass the worker who claimed early at 62 in total lifetime benefits at some point between 2034 and 2037.

 Now let’s quantify the loss by putting actual numbers to this scenario: The first worker who retired at 62 will have collected some $28,000 less through age 85 than the second worker who waited until full retirement age.

 What a difference just four years — waiting from 62 to 66-ish — makes!

 The point at which the second worker surpasses the first worker in total lifetime benefits happens about 20 years down the road in this hypothetical situation.
 So if you expect to be around a long time, you may want to take this advice to heart.